Gorani people: Wartime periods in Gora

+Kosovo War (1998–1999) in Gora

+During the Kosovo War (1998–1999), the Gora region was affected by military operations.
+In the preceding years, the Serbian authorities pursued policies in the region that were perceived by parts of the Gorani population as preferential treatment, with the aim of politically aligning the Gorani with Serbia and increasing tensions between the Gorani and Albanian communities.

+In Gorani villages such as Krushevo and Restelica, some inhabitants formed armed units to defend themselves against Serbian paramilitary forces.
+There are reports that, following the expulsion of their Albanian neighbors from Opoja, Gorani residents took care of the property that had been left behind.

+The General Staff of the KLA temporarily halted the advance of recruits from Albania through the Gora region.
+This was done explicitly to prevent the Serbian Army from using forcibly mobilized Gorani as “cannon fodder” against the KLA, which could have led to a bloody conflict between the two communities.

+In March 1999, Gorani living near the Albanian border in the Kukës region opened their homes to Kosovar Albanians who had been forcibly expelled by the Serbian Army.

 History

 Contemporary period

 The Gora municipality and Opoja region remained separated during the Milošević period.
 After the war, the Gorani-majority Gora municipality was merged with the Albanian inhabited Opoja region to form the municipality of Dragash by the United Nations Mission (UNMIK) and the new administrative unit has an Albanian majority.

 In 2007, the Kosovo provisional institutions opened a school in Gora to teach the Bosnian language, which sparked minor consternation amongst the Gorani population.
 Many Gorani refuse to send their children to school due to societal prejudices, and threats of assimilation to Bosniaks or Albanians.
 Consequently, Gorani organized education per Serbia's curriculum.

-Gorani activists stated they want Gora (former municipality which still has a Gorani majority) to join the Association of Serb Municipalities.
+In 2013, Safet Kuši, a Gorani political leader of the Unique Gorani Party expressed a desire for Gora (the former municipality which still has a Gorani majority) to join the Association of Serb Municipalities.

-In 2018, Bulgarian activists among Gorani have filed a petition in the country's parliament demanding their official recognition as a separate minority.
+In 2018, 423 Bulgarian Gorani activists from Kosovo filed a petition in the country's parliament demanding their official recognition as a separate minority.
+In 2023, in a speech to the European Parliament, Bulgarian MEP Stanislav Stoyanov referred to the Parliament of Kosovo's the five-year delay in hearing the petition as "very concerning" and called on the institution to grant Kosovo Gorani Bulgarian minority rights as in Albania, condemning the practice to count them as a separate ethnic group or as Bosniaks.

 Most Gorani state that the unstable situation and economic issues drive them to leave Kosovo.
 There is also some mention of threats and discrimination by ethnic Albanians.

-Apart from the multiethnic town of Dragash, the Gorani prople of Kosovo continue to live in villages primarily inhabited by their community and relations with Albanians remain tense.
+Apart from the multiethnic town of Dragash, the Gorani people of Kosovo continue to live in villages primarily inhabited by their community and relations with Albanians remain tense.
 Mixed marriage between both communities do not occur with the exception of a few Gorani families that have migrated to Prizren.